Everett464/webpack.js.org/content/configuration/externals.md

 }
 ```

-This syntax is used to describe all the possible ways that an external library can be available. `lodash` here is available as `lodash` under AMD and CommonJS module systems but available as `_` in a global variable form.
+This syntax is used to describe all the possible contexts that an external library can be available. `lodash` here is available as `lodash` under AMD and CommonJS module systems but available as `_` in a global variable form.

 ### function